Greg Abbott (footballer): Bradford City

 After a spell at Cambridge United, he returned to Bradford City as Chief Scout in July 2016.
 He became caretaker manager in February 2018.
 He became assistant manager in June 2018.
 He said he was happy to be the third member of the three-man management set-up.
 He left the club in November 2018.
 He later spoke about how "tough" it was working for then-chairman Edin Rahic, and how he felt the club had found itself again with new manager Gary Bowyer.

 Mansfield Town

 He became Head of Football Operations for Mansfield Town in December 2018.
 He left the club in May 2019.

 Return to Notts County

 On 19 August 2020, Abbot rejoined Notts County as assistant manager to Neal Ardley.
 On 24 March 2021, it was announced that Greg and Neal Ardley would be leaving the club.

 Return to Carlisle United

 In May 2022 he became head of recruitment at Carlisle United.
+He left the role in May 2025.

+Harrogate Town

+In August 2025 he joined the youth coaching staff at Harrogate Town.

 Personal life

-In April 2018 it was announced that Abbott was suffering from prostate cancer.
+In April 2018, it was announced that Abbott was suffering from prostate cancer.
 In May 2018 Abbott underwent an operation and returned to work.